OpenBB-finance/OpenBB/website/content/excel/index.md

 ---
 title: Overview
 sidebar_position: 0
-description: OpenBB Excel Add-in is a powerful tool that allows you to access financial data directly from Excel.
-With the OpenBB Excel Add-in, you can easily create financial models and perform financial analysis without leaving your spreadsheet.
+description: OpenBB Add-in for Excel is a powerful tool that allows you to access financial data directly from Excel.
+With the OpenBB Add-in for Excel, you can easily create financial models and perform financial analysis without leaving your spreadsheet.
 keywords:
 - investment research platform
 - microsoft excel